oakleyaidan21/KalimBasic/README.md

 # KalimBasic

-A simple companion app to Kalimba Libre (github link).
-Created to learn some React Native
+A simple companion app to Kalimba Libre (`https://github.com/oakleyaidan21/KalimbaLibre`).
+Created to learn the differences between React and React Native.

+## Preview